-The board of directors (the "Board") of the Company consists of four executive directors and three independent non-executive directors.
+The Board of the Company consists of four executive directors and three independent non-executive directors.
 One of the independent non-executive directors has appropriate professional qualifications in accounting or related financial management expertise as required by the Listing Rules.